Rewrite and htaccess: Differences and Considerations for Migrating from NGINX and Apache to Caddy

 file to configure Rewrite rules.
 The .htaccess

-file is usually placed in the root directory or a specific directory of the website and applies to that directory and its subdirectories.
+file is typically placed in the root directory of the website or a specific directory and is effective for that directory and its subdirectories.

 Basic Usage